JoryKlaverstijn/LaMAS_G17/index.md

 ### Little girl gets caught

 If the little girl has decided to peek, then afterwards there is a 50% chance that she will get caught.
 If she does get caught, that means the wolves will now know that she knows that they are the wolf.
 The wolves will also now know that she is the little girl.
-This means that in the upcoming voting round for the wolves, the little girl will surely get voted out.
+This means that in the upcoming voting round for the wolves, the little girl will surely get killed by the wolves.

 ### Wolves vote for someone to die

-After the little has/has not peeked, the wolves get to vote to kill one person.
-The voting strategy of the wolf is based on their knowledge modeled in their Kripke model.
-First they iterate through every other player, and check in their Kripke model if they know that the other player knows they are a wolf, and that they know that the other player is not a wolf.
+After the little has or has not peeked, the wolves get to vote to kill one person.
+The voting strategy of the wolf is based on their knowledge modeled in their kripke model.
+First they iterate through every other player, and check in their kripke model if they know that the other player knows they are a wolf, and that they know that the other player is not a wolf.
 If this is the case, they have been caught by a non-wolf player, and that player must be voted out immediatly.
 If this is not the case, they vote out anyone that they know is a little girl, this may be known through deduction of knowing other players' roles.
 Finally the wolves will kill anyone that they know is not a wolf.

 ### Dead person's identity is revealed

 When a person has died, everyone gets to know the identity of this person.
-An anouncement in every player's Kripke model is made that everyone knows the role of the killed person.
-This way the amount of relations in each Kripke model rapidly decreases as the game goes on.
+An anouncement in every player's kripke model is made that everyone knows the role of the killed person.
+This way the amount of relations in each kripke model rapidly decreases as the game goes on.

 ### Dead person is a hunter

-In the case that a hunter has died, the hunter is allowed to bring someone down with them.
+In the case that a hunter has died, the hunter is allowed to kill another player.
 The choice of who the hunter wants to kill is explained in the "Everyone gets to vote" section.

 ### Players discuss

-Now that players have died, the little girl has maybe seen who the wolves are, and the seer has identified a role, the players are allowed to discuss.
-The discussion works in turns, and every non-wolf player is able to use their own Kripke model to decide if they have any useful information to reveal.
-The first thing that a player checks in their Kripke model is if they know for some player if they are the wolf, and if they know that any of the other players does not know this information.
+Now that players have died, the little girl has maybe seen who the wolves are and the seer has identified a role, the players are allowed to discuss.
+The discussion works in turns and every non-wolf player is able to use their own kripke model to decide if they have any useful information to reveal.
+The first thing that a player checks in their kripke model is if they know for some player if they are the wolf and if they know that any of the other players does not know this information.
 If this is the case, they reveal the identity of the wolf.
 Second, a player checks if they know who is a little girl, and if anyone does not know this information.
 Finally they check if they know who is good, and if anyone does not know this information.
 If none of these apply, the player stays quiet.
 The reason to reveal the role of a good player is so that other players know that they should not vote this player out.

 ### Everyone gets to vote

 After the discussion, all the players (wolf and non-wolf players) are allowed to vote someone out.
-The voting behaviour of the wolves has been explained in the "Wolves vote for someone to die" section.
-The non-wolf players check in their Kripke model if they know if someone is a wolf, in which case they vote for that person.
-Second, each non-wolf player votes for anyone who they still do not is not a wolf (suspect).
+The voting behaviour of the wolves is the same as in the "Wolves vote for someone to die" section.
+The non-wolf players check in their kripke model if they know if someone is a wolf, in which case they vote for that person.
+Second, each non-wolf player votes for anyone who they still do not know to not be a wolf (suspect).
 There should always be someone who they know is the wolf, or who they suspect.
 After all the players have voted a single player out, the dead person's identity is again revealed, and the cycle is started over again, with a seer identifying someone's role.
 Note that the voting behaviour of the non-wolf players is also used for the hunter to determine who to bring down when they are killed.

 ## Graphical User Interface